Financial District in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 The Fence

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 A significant historical date for this entry is September 11, 1839.

 Location.
 40° 42.699′ N, 74° 0.596′ W. Marker is in Manhattan, New York, in New York County.
 It is in the Financial District.
+It can be reached from Church Street, on the right when traveling east.
 Marker is located in the churchyard behind St. Paul's Chapel.
 Touch for map.
 Marker is in this post office area: New York NY 10007, United States of America.
 Touch for directions.